dimanikulin/dimanikulin/README.md

 - choosing the cloud services for MOM;
 - choosing the caches.

-Languages: C++11/14, C, PowerShell, XML/XSLT, PL-SQL, C#, SQL, bash, Jscript, UML Libs:STL, boost, DDS, flatbuf, Poco, MadCodHook, Komodia, QT, ACE, Cocoa, RestKit, libsyncml, ASP.NET, GSOAP, MFC, Stingray Objective Studio, COM
-Build:CMake, Wix, Signing products, MSI, MsBuild DB:SQLlite, Oracle, MS SQL
-Debugging: GDB
-Software Architecture: Stakeholders, Business/Functional Requirements, SW decomposition, Quality attributes/Tactics, SA docs, styles, SW patterns, caches and MOM
-BigData: Spark, Kafka, Hive and MongoDB, choosing the NoSQL DB
-Testing: Software Verification, GTest, Squish
+# Else
 [As a product manager](./post1.md)

 - 🌱 I’m currently learning a Software Architecture
 - 💞️ I’m looking to collaborate on helping to develop my product
-- 📫 How to reach me: Telegramm and Twitter.
+- 📫 How to reach me: Telegram and Twitter.